Dosage Form: tablet

-The median age of patients in all studies of first-line and second-line treatment of metastatic breast cancer was 64 to 65 years.
-About 1/3 of the patients were ≥70 years old.
-In the first-line study, patients ≥70 years of age experienced longer time to tumor progression and higher response rates than patients <70.
+The median age of patients in all studies of first-line and second-line treatment of metastatic breast cancer was 64-65 years.
+About 1/3 of the patients were greater than or equal to 70 years old.
+In the first-line study, patients greater than or equal to 70 years of age experienced longer time to tumor progression and higher response rates than patients less than 70.

-In the adjuvant setting, more than 8,000 postmenopausal women were enrolled in the clinical study.
-In total, 36 % of patients were aged 65 years or older at enrollment, while 12% were 75 or older.
+In the adjuvant setting (BIG 1-98), more than 8,000 postmenopausal women were enrolled in the clinical study.
+In total, 36% of patients were aged 65 years or older at enrollment, while 12% were 75 or older.
 More adverse reactions were generally reported in elderly patients irrespective of study treatment allocation.
-However, in comparison to tamoxifen, no overall differences with regards to the safety and efficacy profiles were observed between elderly patients and younger patients.
+However, in comparison to tamoxifen, no overall differences with regard to the safety and efficacy profiles were observed between elderly patients and younger patients.

-Letrozole tablet for oral administration contains 2.5 mg of Letrozole, a nonsteroidal aromatase inhibitor (inhibitor of estrogen synthesis).
+Letrozole tablets for oral administration contain 2.5 mg of Letrozole, a nonsteroidal aromatase inhibitor (inhibitor of estrogen synthesis).
 It is chemically described as 4,4'-(1H-1,2,4-Triazol-1-ylmethylene)dibenzonitrile, and its structural formula is

 The growth of some cancers of the breast is stimulated or maintained by estrogens.
 Treatment of breast cancer thought to be hormonally responsive (i.e., estrogen and/or progesterone receptor positive or receptor unknown) has included a variety of efforts to decrease estrogen levels (ovariectomy, adrenalectomy, hypophysectomy) or inhibit estrogen effects (antiestrogens and progestational agents).
 These interventions lead to decreased tumor mass or delayed progression of tumor growth in some women.